AFNC/Land_Marking_Detection_and_Segmentation/README.md

 Python 3.7.5 is required for this project
 First create a virtual environment and activate it.
-Next, install the required packages to virtual environment use the following command: python -m pip install -r requirements.txt
+Next, install the required packages to virtual environment using the following command: python -m pip install -r requirements.txt

 After installation of packages run the project using the following command on the terminal: python image_to_geopackage.py

-There are four python scripts for this project: detection.py: which usese the trained model on detection and segmentation image_processing.py: which uses the results from detection.py to perform image_processing on the results and extract the segmented/detected images of land ocr.py: which uses the results from image_processing.py to extract the reference numbers written on the land segments image_to_geopackage.py: which converts the segmented land images to geopackages and uses the text from ocr.py to inlcude them as meta-information to the geopackages.
+There are four python scripts for this project:

+detection.py: which uses the trained model on detection and segmentation

+image_processing.py: which uses the results from detection.py to perform image_processing on the results and extract the segmented/detected images of land

+ocr.py: which uses the results from image_processing.py to extract the reference numbers written on the land segments image_to_geopackage.py: which converts the segmented land images to geopackages and uses the text from ocr.py to inlcude them as meta-information to the geopackages.